Majdi-Thabet/Majdi-Thabet/README.md

 <h3 align="center">A detail-oriented and diligent software engineer, interested in web development and artificial intelligence.</h3>

-I am a Computer Science student | Software Engineering Dept. I`m Interested in development websites, Machine Learning.
-I also create content.
-I really enjoy learning languages as well as web developement.
+I am a Software Engineer, a multi-skilled tech-enthusiast person.
+I am always eager to learn new things to achieve higher results, make significant shifts and attain greater success.

 <hr>